Why Diet Controversies Are Misleading (And What Actually Works for Lasting Weight Loss)

 1. Most Fitness Content Is Designed to Sell—Not Help

-A water company publishes articles about how their water “boosts fat loss.”
+A water company publishes articles about how its water “boosts fat loss.”

 A protein company claims “most adults are dangerously low in protein.”